 You can, as of now, buy a belt buckle featuring the Confederate flag on Amazon for $13.81.
 You can also buy, elsewhere on the Internet, a Confederate flag t-shirt.
 And a necklace.
 And a shower curtain.
 And regular curtains.
 And paper napkins.
 And a beer koozie.
 And a beer pong table.
 And a pocket knife.
 And a beach towel.
 And a bikini.
 And flip-flops.
 And a baseball cap.
 And a saddle pad.
 And a money clip.
 And a baby onesie.
 And a lawnmower.

 On Monday, Governor Nikki Haley called for the Confederate flag to be taken down from grounds of the South Carolina State House.
-Politicians tripped over themselves to join her.
 On the same day, Walmart announced that it would remove Confederate flag merchandise from its stores.
 So did Sears.
 So did, on Tuesday, eBay.
-Which came on the heels of Virginia governor Terry McAuliffe announcing his plans to phase out a state-sponsored license plate featuring an image of the Confederate flag, declaring the image to be “unnecessarily divisive and hurtful.”
+Which came on the heels of Virginia governor Terry McAuliffe announcing his plans to phase out a state-sponsored license plate featuring an image of the Confederate flag: He declared the image to be “unnecessarily divisive and hurtful.”

-And then, Amazon jumped on the bandwagon: The megastore, its spokesperson has confirmed, will at some point in the future pull its Confederate flag-related merchandise.
+And then Amazon joined in: The megastore, its spokesperson has confirmed, will at some point in the future pull its Confederate flag-related merchandise.

-The speed of all of this movement is astounding—a testament to the fact that the arc of history not only bends toward justice, but occasionally lurches toward it.
-What the speed belies, however, are the deep structural challenges associated with relegating the flag to, as President Obama suggested, “a museum.”
-The Confederate flag isn't merely available as merchandise in big-box stores, or in mom-and-pop souvenir shops, or in the many crap-selling corners of the Internet.
+The speed of all of this movement is astounding—a testament to the fact that the arc of history not only bends toward justice, but occasionally races toward it.
+What the swiftness belies, however, are the deep structural challenges associated with relegating the flag to, as President Obama suggested, “a museum.”
+The Confederate flag isn’t merely a physical item, flown in physical places and available as merchandise in big-box stores and souvenir shops and the junk-selling stretches of the Internet.
 Its symbolism is also incorporated into the flags of seven—seven—different states.
 It has appeared in artwork both high and low, and on album covers, and at concerts, and on television, and in movies.
 It was used in a button for—if not necessarily produced by—the Clinton-Gore campaign of ‘92.
-It is the visual embodiment of Americans’ storied capacity to whitewash our own history: of the highways that are named for Jefferson Davis and Robert E. Lee, of the statues of Lee, Davis, and CSA Vice President Alexander Stephens that remain in the U.S. Capitol’s Statuary Hall, of the multiple schools whose names pay tribute to Lee, Davis, and Stonewall Jackson.
+It is the visual embodiment of Americans’ storied capacity to forget our own history: an expansion of the highways that are named for Jefferson Davis and Robert E. Lee, of the statues of Lee, Davis, and CSA Vice President Alexander Stephens that remain in the U.S. Capitol’s Statuary Hall, of the multiple schools whose names pay tribute to Lee, Davis, and Stonewall Jackson.

-Which is all to say that the most prominent flag of the Confederacy has become infused, miasmically, into the culture—a symbol not just of racism and inequality and the banality of evil, but also of a complex tangle of ideas that are, in the end, extremely and essentially American: freedom, rebellion, courage, cowardice, capitulation, camaraderie.
+Which is also to say that the most prominent flag of the Confederacy has become infused, miasmically, into the culture—a symbol most immediately of racism that is structural and racism that is personal, and of the inequality that remains with us, still, and of the banality of evil, but a symbol also, for some, of other things: rebellion, culture, history itself.
 We can call the flag “a flag,” for convenience’s sake; what it is more specifically, though, is a meme.
 And, as tends to happen with memes, the flag doesn’t merely contain multitudes; it also has a way of multiplying.
-It metastasizes.
+It has metastasized.

-Whatever happens in South Carolina, the question from there is: What next?
-Not just when it comes to Mississippi and Virginia, and but also when it comes to Lynyrd Skynyrd albums and old episodes of The Dukes of Hazzard and the fact that, as of this writing—and despite the company’s statement of future merchandise-yankings—sales of Confederate flags are trending upward on Amazon?
+Whatever will happen in South Carolina, the question from there will be: What next?
+Not just when it comes to Mississippi and Virginia, and but also when it comes to Lynyrd Skynyrd albums and old episodes of The Dukes of Hazzard and the fact that, as of this writing—and despite the company’s statement of future merchandise-removals—sales of Confederate flags are trending upward on Amazon?
 How do you deal with a symbol that means so many different things, to so many different people?
 How do you “take down” a flag that has ceased to be a flag at all?

 * * *

-But so did the public more broadly—people who identified themselves not as racists, but as rebels of a broader stripe.
-By the 1960s, the journalist Keith Coulbourn observed, the flag had become a symbol of “simple rebellion, the degenerate form of any nameless revolt, indeed for any anomic nut with a generalized gripe.”
-As one Kansas man explained to a reporter: “We fly the rebel flag because it's our belief—to be able to do what you want to do.”
-(He added, emphatically if redundantly: “We're 100 percent rebel.”)
-A popular souvenir of the Civil War Centennial, John M. Coski notes in The Confederate Battle Flag: America's Most Embattled Emblem, was a Confederate soldier figurine uttering the lines, “Hell, no, I'll never forget!”
+But so did the public more broadly—people who identified themselves, at least, not as racists, but as rebels of a broader stripe.
+By the 1960s, the journalist Keith Coulbourn argued, the flag had become a symbol of “simple rebellion, the degenerate form of any nameless revolt, indeed for any anomic nut with a generalized gripe.”
+As one Kansas man explained to a reporter: “We fly the rebel flag because it’s our belief—to be able to do what you want to do.”
+(He added, emphatically if redundantly: “We’re 100 percent rebel.”)
+A popular souvenir of the Civil War Centennial, John M. Coski noted in The Confederate Battle Flag: America's Most Embattled Emblem, was a Confederate soldier figurine uttering the lines, “Hell, no, I’ll never forget!”

 The keepsake rebel was draped in the flag.

-Around the time of the Centennial, Coski points out, the flag adopted, in addition to everything else, another strain of symbolism.
-It came to represent not just the rebel, but also the “good ol’ boy”—the kind of benign strain of Southernness that one might today associate with Jeff Foxworthy’s comedy and Cracker Barrel’s dining establishments.
-The flag’s historical connection to the Civil War gave way to a broader connection with Southern culture, making the flag, as Coski puts it, “an effective symbol for the fierce independence and individual rebelliousness common to all these types of people.”
+Around the time of the Centennial, Coski writes, the flag adopted, in addition to everything else, another strain of symbolism.
+It came to represent not just the rebel, but also something even broader: the “good ol’ boy,” the benign strain of Southernness that one might today associate with Jeff Foxworthy’s comedy and Cracker Barrel’s dining establishments.
+In that shift, the flag’s historical connection to the Civil War was further dismissed in favor of a simpler connection with Southern culture—making the flag, as Coski argued it, “an effective symbol for the fierce independence and individual rebelliousness common to all these types of people.”

 Hey hey hey, I was born a rebel